 If you have a way with words, and you can get a message across in a clear and concise manner, why not pursue a bachelors in communication and use those talents to help your organization achieve success.

 Through our communication program, learn oral and written communication, mass communication, new media, public relations, technical writing, and the skills you need to be an effective communicator for an organization.

 As you earn your online bachelor's degree in communications, you will develop critical thinking and strategic communication skills; learn to explore interpersonal, intercultural, and organizational communication; evaluate diversity, as well as the ethical and legal effects on communication; and learn to create communication pieces to send out to audiences.

-The Bachelor of Science in Communication program supplies students with the knowledge required to successfully fill organizational communication positions.
+The Bachelor of Science in Communication program at CSU-Global supplies students with the knowledge required to successfully fill organizational communication positions.
 Capabilities will include ethical and critical thinking skills necessary for today’s global society, mass media, and changing technology trends.
 The coursework covers oral and written communication, mass communication, new media, public relations, strategic communication, technical writing, and the leadership and management skills needed to successfully contribute to and within an organization.
 The online bachelor's degree communications is designed for those interested in leadership or management positions, and for those who desire to excel in positions responsible for internal organizational communication efforts and external communication efforts.